10 Chiropractic Practice Success Factors

 When you’re only seeing a handful of patients, it seems like you can afford to offer college-clinic length visits.
 You cannot.
 This common mistake is based on two popular lies:

 Spending more time produces better outcomes.
 Not true.
 Patients aren’t buying face time with you.
 They aren’t living to get adjusted—they’re getting adjusted so they can go live!
 Create high-amplitude visits and you can dramatically shorten your visit length.
 Which will permit you to help more people.
 You must first create the openings before they are filled.
-(If you wait until you need to shorten visit times, it’ll never happen.)
+(If you wait until you need to shorten visit times, your habituation is unlikely to produce the need.)

 Adjusting more articulations produce better outcomes.
 Not true.
 In fact, it’s often proof that you have a lack certainty about what you’re doing.
 Adjust the majors and leave the compensation reactions to clear up on their own.
 And don’t over adjust in an attempt to justify what you’re charging.
 Or to please the patient.